In August of 1993, my friend, Jeff McCain, and I participated in a

 article 'disproves' an always existent universe also apply to the entity the

+article proposes."
 What this debater is trying to say is that the same argument that is used

 to show